ARANESP® (darbepoetin alfa) Dialysis HCP Information

 • In controlled trials, patients experienced greater risks for death, serious adverse cardiovascular reactions, and stroke when administered erythropoiesis-stimulating agents (ESAs) to target a hemoglobin level of greater than 11 g/dL.

-• Use the lowest ARANESP® dose sufficient to reduce the need for red blood cell (RBC) transfusions.
+• Use the lowest ARANESP® or EPOGEN® dose sufficient to reduce the need for red blood cell (RBC) transfusions.

 Cancer: